 • A former Chehalis resident picked up by police in Seattle yesterday was ordered held on $50,000 bail following information revealed last month by his now-5-year-old son he was raped while the family lived at the Chehalis Avenue Apartments about two years ago.
 Norman P. Gastfield was arrested and booked into the Lewis County Jail, charged in Lewis County Superior Court today with rape of a child in the first degree.
 Charging documents indicate the child’s mother contacted police on March 12, the same day the boy told her of something had happened in the past.
 A forensic interview was then conducted, during which the boy said his dad also let him watch “corn” and there were naked girls, as well as threatened to kill his mother if he told, charging documents state.
 Charging documents allege the incident occurred sometime between Jan.
 1, 2012 and April 1, 2013.
 The family has since moved away and are separated or divorced, according to authorities.
 Gastfield had an address in Port Angeles, although police said he was most recently living as a transient in Seattle.
 His arraignment is scheduled for May 1, where he will be represented by court appointed attorney David Arcuri.

 • Police were called about 7:30 p.m. yesterday regarding a razor found stuck in a tire as it was getting repaired from a Ford Explorer which had been parked at the 700 block of Northwest St. Helens Avenue in Chehalis.

-• And as usual, other incidents such as arrests for warrants, misdemeanor assault, driving under the influence; responses for misdemeanor theft, concern about harassment, complaint of children picking blossoms from plum trees … and more.
+• And as usual, other incidents such as arrests for warrants, driving with suspended license; responses for shoplifting, semi truck into a ditch … and more.